 Well, none of this happens in architecture, but it happens all the time in software development.
 I saw so many times software being developed, and first time tested after the development cycle being done.
 Architects do not do that.
 They have formulas and rules which make them put any construction on test way before they start to build it.
 Construction is made out of many pieces, concrete blocks, etc. All of this peaces put together interact whit each other and change the behavior of whole construction.
 Architects know exactly what is forces and momentums between two elements way before they put them together in reality.

 This could be compared with integration tests in software development.
 You have a bunch of components which together should form a construction, every component may have different properties, but what is important is that output of one component is an input of a second one, and they should be in harmony

 Construction is made out of single elements.
 Every single element has his own properties.
 Architects know in advance what materials they can use, what is the projected weight of an element, what will be capacity and strength of every single element inside construction.
 This is something very similar to unit tests in software development.
 Unit test makes sure that every part of construction can handle tasks they are designed for.
 They are simple static formulas in architecture, which ensure that behavior of every single element stays same all the time.
 If you make one element weak, then your integration tests should show you a problem, but a unit test is the one which shows you exactly which single element is weak.

-I suffer on a daily basis because of zero tests included in projects I interact with.
-Mostly this code was done in a rush and first time actually tested on production.
+I suffer on a daily basis because of zero tests included in projects I interact.
+Mostly this code was done in a rush and first time tested on production.
 Also, the leak of tests cost the company a huge amount of money + time, since they have to pay manual QA.
-I still believe we can learn something from pedant architects, not really copy paste, but get some discipline out of that.
+I still believe we can learn something from pedant architects, not copy paste, but get some discipline out of that.